AlexOreshkevich/java-ee-showcase/README.md

 # How to build war file
 `mvn package` and then war file would be located on `target/javaee-showcase.war` relative path.

-# How to lauch the project
+# How to launch the project
 Just navigate to http://localhost:8080/